Check out the Multicultural Holidays calendar to learn more about multicultural holidays and observances each month.

 ![]() |

-Networking skills.
-Develop relationships that support your internship and career exploration.
+Career Center Cover Letters | Create a personalized statement, tailored to match a specific job and employer that tells your story in an impactful way.
 The Career Center provides comprehensive information about internships, new career positions, jobs on campus.
-It also provides workshops on resume and interview basics, cover letters and professional communication.
+It also provides workshops on resume and interview basics, cover letters and professional communication. |

 ![]() |